 In all languages where they have been tested, children seem to differentiate two types of attitude verbs at an early age.
-For instance, children make consistent errors with "think," interpreting it as a veridical belief verb entailing the truth of its complement clause; they do not make similar mistakes with "want."
+For instance, children make consistent errors with "think" that they do not make with "want."
 This paper is concerned with how children can distinguish between these verbs so early and learn their semantics, even though these verbs describe mental states that lack reliable physical correlates that could help children determine what the verbs mean.